 The provisions of this Act shall come into operation on a day to be fixed by proclamation 1.

-3. Interpretation
+3. Terms used

 (1) In this Act and in and for the purposes of any relevant Act, unless that term is otherwise defined in that relevant Act, unless the context otherwise requires —

-a former Minister means a Minister of the Crown who has at any time been charged with the administration of a relevant Act;

 CEO means the chief executive officer of the Department;

 charge does not include anything described under this Act as a fee;